 ProProfs.com offers a cloud-based knowledge base that can be managed collaboratively by your support team.
 With this tool, all of your reps can contribute to the knowledge base, which makes it easier to create and add content over time.

-If you do want to manage who can edit knowledge base articles, ProProfs.com also offers an administrative feature that can permit and restrict access to editing resources, like in the example above.
-So, if you only want your most-experienced reps writing this content, you can limit the team’s editorial access to just that group.
+If you do want to manage who can edit knowledge base articles, ProProfs.com also offers an administrative feature that can permit and restrict access to editing resources.
+So, if you only want your most experienced reps writing this content, you can limit the team’s editorial access to just that group.

 HelpSite is an easy-to-use tool that helps you create a straightforward knowledge base for your website.
 One of its most notable features is its “smart contact forms” that automatically suggest topics or articles relevant to the visitor’s search inquiry.
 These suggestions are displayed to the right of the search bar as the visitor types their input, similar to the example below.